-I learned that I should not appeal for clemency in writing, but I have no choice, I was not an erudite visitor at the Blanton Museum of Art.
+I should not appeal for clemency in writing, but I have no choice, I was not an erudite visitor at the Blanton Museum of Art.
 I went because my friend convinced me that the exhibition was a rare partnership between Impressionism and the Caribbean.
-Later on I discovered that the full title of this painting collection is Impressionism and the Caribbean: Francisco Oller and His Transatlantic World.
+I soon discovered that the full title of this painting collection is Impressionism and the Caribbean: Francisco Oller and His Transatlantic World.

-Every Thursday admission to the museum is free so I picked a Thursday in late July.
-As soon as I opened the glass entrance door, a gust of wind swept me through and I landed in a realm very different than the broiling atmosphere I left behind.
+Every Thursday admission to the museum was free so I picked a Thursday in late July.
+As soon as I opened the glass entrance door, a gust of wind swept me in and I landed in a realm opposite to the broiling atmosphere I left behind.
 Continue reading “Blanton Museum of Art: Impressionism and the Caribbean”